- FOREST

 Unused land can give the forest new life

-SLU researcher Mats Dynesius believes that pine forests on non-productive land – that is, land with very slow growth that is therefore not put to use – could be a sanctuary for disadvantaged forest species.
+SLU researcher Mats Dynesius believes that pine forests on non-productive land – that is, land with very slow growth and therefore not used for forestry – could be a sanctuary for disadvantaged forest species.
 With SCA’s help, he is re-creating living environments with dead and damaged pines and studying what benefits they can provide for various beetles.
 “There are unutilized opportunities for nature conservation on non-productive land,” Mats says.

 From an industry perspective, the pine has long been northern Sweden’s most-used tree.
 This has had a dramatic impact on biological diversity in the pine forests.